Polystyrene Repeat Unit and Properties

 5. Is polystyrene the same as Styrofoam?

-That was all I had to say about polystyrene repeat unit and properties.
+That was all I had to say about polystyrene repeating unit and properties.
 Polystyrene’s advantages far outweigh the limitations and thus make it a go-to plastic and foam material for manufacturers.

 Kindly comment on your questions and reviews in the comment box.